JniSuh/GitHubUploads/README.md

 When building the app, enable all Player\_\* controls to avoid possible control errors.

+Check that the _XR Device Simulator_ is disabled, otherwise VR won't work.

 Also disable _Developer mode_ from AssetManager in inspector (If left enabled, app doesn't automatically detect and change platforms upon running).